 My husband just said I'm absolutely not allowed to try this method . . .
 I'm way too accident prone! 🤷♀️— Jacqueline Prester (@MrsPrester) June 17, 2019

 For a knife-free method, check out another quick-peel trick that uses two equal-sized bowls.

-This video about how to peel a head of garlic in 10 seconds from Saveur made the rounds among some of my foodie friends last week.
+This video about how to peel a head of garlic in 10 seconds from Saveur made the rounds among some of my foodie friends a few years ago.
 I decided to give it a try and see what results I would get.

-I couldn’t smash my head of garlic in one smash like SAVEUR magazine's executive food editor, Todd Coleman, was able to.
+- I couldn’t smash my head of garlic in one smash like Saveur magazine executive food editor Todd Coleman was able to.
 He’s probably more experienced and stronger than I am.
 I had to smash it and then break a few of the cloves apart from the bunch by hand.

-I used two identical plastic Rubbermaid food containers (much like the one pictured on the right) because I don’t have the large metal bowls used in the video.
+- I used two identical plastic Rubbermaid food containers because I don’t have the large metal bowls used in the video.
 I looked for something that was lightweight, wouldn’t break if one of them went flying out of my hand, and would be easy to fit together.
-Also, the little lips at the top of the containers made perfect little handles to hold the two containers together when I shook.
+Also, the little lips at the top of the containers made perfect little handles to hold the two containers together when I shook